ninnghazad/dronetest/README.md

 ##Roadmap:
 Look around the source for examples on how to get stuff done.
 - Core:
+  - Store data in world's instead of mod's folder.
   - Make drone inventories persist restarts: https://github.com/minetest/minetest/issues/1696
   - Better command-parser, with autocomplete.
   - Better shell, based on a better GUI. with color, and settable cursor-position, redraws...